Abercrombie & Fitch Co. (ANF) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $45.43, which is $15.4 above the current price.
-ANF currently public float of 52.84M and currently shorts hold a 11.93% ratio of that float.
-Today, the average trading volume of ANF was 1.76M shares.
+ANF currently public float of 55.43M and currently shorts hold a 11.37% ratio of that float.
+Today, the average trading volume of ANF was 1.88M shares.

 ANF’s Market Performance